This is the multi-page printable view of this section. Click here to print.

 |

-- Review the created service information and click the Create button.
+- Verify the created service information and click the Create button.

-- When creation is complete, verify the created resource on the Connected Resources tab of the Load Balancer Detail page.
+- When creation is complete, verify the created resource on the Load Balancer Details page’s Connected Resources tab.

 |---|---|---|